apple/foundationdb/design/recovery-internals.md

 ## Background

-## `SeverDBInfo` data structure
+## `ServerDBInfo` data structure

 This data structure contains transient information which is broadcast to all workers for a database, permitting them to communicate with each other.
 It contains, for example, the interfaces for cluster controller (CC), master, ratekeeper, and resolver, and holds the log system's configuration.
-It also has a vector of all storage server's interfaces.
-The definition of the data structure is in `SeverDBInfo.h`.
-The data structure is not available to the client.
+Only part of the data structure, such as `ClientDBInfo` that contains the list of proxies, is  available to the client.

 Whenever a field of the `ServerDBInfo`is changed, the new value of the field, say new master's interface, will be sent to the CC and CC will propogate the new `ServerDBInfo` to all workers in the cluster.

 ## When will recovery happen?
-Failures of roles in the transaction system and coordinators (?) can cause recovery.
-Transactoin system's roles include cluster controller, master, transaction logs (tLog), proxies, and resolvers.
+Failure of certain roles in FDB can cause recovery.
+Those roles are cluster controller, master, proxy, transaction logs (tLog), resolvers, and log router.

-[comment]: <> Can someone help define all situation that can trigger recovery?

-Network partition or failures can make CC unable to reach some roles, treating those roles as dead and causing reocvery.
+Network partition or failures can make CC unable to reach some roles, treating those roles as dead and causing recovery.
+If CC cannot connect to a majority of coordinators, it will be treated as dead by coordinators and recovery will happen.

+Better master exists event can trigger recoveries.
+Better master exists event is the cluster changes such that there is a better location for some already recruited processes (say master role).

+Configuration change, such as change of storage server type and excluding processes, can also trigger recovery.

 Not every type of failure can trigger recovery.
 For example, storage server (SS) failure will not cause recovery.
 Data distributor, which is a role that is independent from the transaction system, will recruit a new storage server or simply move the failed server's data to other servers.

+Failure of coordinators does not cause recovery.
+If more than a majority of coordinators fails, FDB will become unavailable.
+When the failed coordinators are replaced and rebooted, a recovery will happen.

+## How to detect CC failure?

+CC sends heart beat to all coordinators periodically.
+A CC will kill itself in the following conditions:

+*  The CC cannot  receive acknowledgement from a majority of coordinators due to network failure or death of coordinators; or

+*  A majority of coordinators reply that there exist another CC.

+Once coordinators think there is no CC in a cluster, they will start leader election process to select a new CC.

+## When will multiple CCs exist in a transient time period?

+Although only one CC can succeed in recovery, which is guaranteed by Paxos algorithm, there exist scenarios when multiple CCs can exist in a  transient time period.

+Scenario 1: A majority of CCs reboot at the same time and the current running CC is still alive.
+When those CCs reboot, they may likely choose a different process as CC.
+The new CC will start to recruit a new master and kicks off the recovery.
+The old CC will know the existance of the new CC when it sends heart-beat to coordinators periodically (in sub-seconds).
+The old CC will kill itself, once it was told by a majority of coordinators about the existance of the new CC.
+Old roles (say master) will commit suicide as well after the old CC dies.
+This prevents the cluster to have two sets of transaction systems.
+In summary, the cluster may have both the old CC and new CC alive in sub-seconds before the old CC confirms the existance of the new CC.

+Scenario 2: Network partition makes the current running CC unable to connect to a majority of coordinators.
+Before the CC detects it, the coordinators can elect a new CC and recovery will happen.
+Typically, the old CC can quickly realize it cannot connect to a majority of coordinators and kill itself.
+In the rare situation when the old CC does not die within a short time period *and* the network partition is resolved before the old CC dies, the new CC can recruit a new master, which leads to two masters in the cluster.
+Only one master can succeed the recovery because only one master can lock the cstate (see Phase 2: LOCKING_CSTATE).

+(The management of the CC's liveness is tricky to be implemented correctly.
+After four major revisions of the code, this functionality *should* be bug-free certified by Evan. ;))

 ## Overview

 Cluster controller (CC) decides if recovery should be triggered.
-In case the current running CC crashes or cannot be reached by a majority of coordinators, coordinators will start leader election to select a CC among the stateless process -- the processes which do not have a file behind it, such as the processes that run master.
+In case the current running CC crashes or cannot be reached by a majority of coordinators, coordinators will start leader election to select a CC.
+Stateless processes, which do not have a file behind it such as the processes that run master, are favored to run CC.
 In the rare situation when the majority of coordinators cannot be reached, say a majority of coordinators' machines crash, CC cannot be selected successfully and the recovery will get stuck.

 Recovery has 9 phases, which are defined as the 9 states in the source code: READING_CSTATE = 1, LOCKING_CSTATE = 2, RECRUITING = 3, RECOVERY_TRANSACTION = 4, WRITING_CSTATE = 5, ACCEPTING_COMMITS = 6, ALL_LOGS_RECRUITED = 7, STORAGE_RECOVERED = 8, FULLY_RECOVERED = 9.